 In 2000, the Bloomington Planning Department received 830 permit requests.
 Almost 25 percent of these requests were for new construction of single family residences.
 39 permit applications were for multi-family residential units and 17 applications were for new commercial construction projects.
 This is similar to the 1999 data in which 221, or 26 percent, of the 843 permit applications were for single family residences.
-In that same year, 60 permit applications were for multi-family residences and 24 applications were for commercial buildings.
+In that same year, 60 permit applications were for multi-family residences and 24 applications were for commercial buildings.14

 According to the Bloomington Planning Department, the development of low-density, single-family housing peaked in 1992-1993 and has since declined.
 Higher-density residential development (including single- and multifamily housing) has increased during the same time period.
 Residential development has shifted toward higher-density housing since 1991.
-The overall average residential density for new construction was 5.8 units per acre in 1991 and 6.58 units per acre in 1998.
+The overall average residential density for new construction was 5.8 units per acre in 1991 and 6.58 units per acre in 1998.15 construction permits were approved.
+This is a 47 percent increase from the number of approved permits in the previous year16 (See Figure 1.6).